ihunter2839/Organized/states/README.md

 # State Directories

 Each state has a unique directory in our project, and our goal is to create subdirectories for every department in the nation.
 To find your department, click on the directory associated with your state.
-States and departments are organized in alphabetical order.
+States and departments are organized in alphabetical order, and can also be found using the "Go to File" feature through Github.

 ## State Specific Information